tsehayegh/university-mall/README.md

 # https://university-mall.herokuapp.com/

 # Landing Page (1)
-This is home page of the app.
+This is the home page of the app.
 It lists a summary of the features of the app.
+The font size and spacing between lines may vary from device to device and orientation of the device.
 <img width="467" alt="university mall - landing page" src="https://user-images.githubusercontent.com/34139675/39090085-e8429f54-45a2-11e8-9b02-24b39ad51437.png">

 # User Information (2)
 This page expects you to enter your 3-digit student id provided to you by the university, your first and last name, and select the current semester.
-An error message will appear at the top of the page if you do not provide 3-digit student id, at least 2 characters first and last names.
-The current semester will be the default of the dropdpwn menu.
+An error message will appear at the top of the page if you do not provide 3-digit student id, or at least 2 characters first and last names.
+The current semester will be the default of the dropdown menu.
 <img width="484" alt="university mall - user information" src="https://user-images.githubusercontent.com/34139675/39090095-f7148aec-45a2-11e8-9005-1f2a2f316670.png">

 # Main Page View 1 (3)
 The look of the main page will differ based on the device you are using.
 Small screen devices will show you a home menu, and a more icon.
 Clicking the home menu will refresh the app.
-Clicking the more icon will list the additional features of the app.
+Clicking the more icon will list all of the features of the app.
 <img width="467" alt="university mall - main page view 1" src="https://user-images.githubusercontent.com/34139675/39090094-f707990e-45a2-11e8-9fc1-7f438defb218.png">

 # Main Page View 2 (4)
 <img width="718" alt="university mall - main page view 2" src="https://user-images.githubusercontent.com/34139675/39090135-a12f5b82-45a4-11e8-99c8-7cdd64cf1a96.png">

 # Search Page (5)
 In this search area, you can either select any filtering parameters from the dropdown menus or simply click the Search button to search for classes.
-This page will disappear and a list of your search results will be displayed.
+This page will disappear and a list of the search results will be displayed.
 <img width="452" alt="university mall - search page 1" src="https://user-images.githubusercontent.com/34139675/39090093-f6fa28be-45a2-11e8-9a44-27294b7278f3.png">

 # Search Result View 1 (6)
-Each class will have a checkbox at the beginning of the list and you can check the checkbox to select or unselect the class.
+Each list of a class will have a checkbox at the beginning of the list and you can check the checkbox to select or unselect the class.
 The app will check if there is any schedule conflict between the class you tried to select and other classes either previously selected, previous registered, or previously saved in cart.
 It also checks if you have enough driving time between classes if they are at multiple campuses.
-If any schedule conflict exists then you will see error message at the top of the page.
+If any schedule conflict exists then you will see error message at the top of the page and the checkbox will remain unchecked.
 <img width="444" alt="university mall - search result view 2" src="https://user-images.githubusercontent.com/34139675/39090092-f6ef411a-45a2-11e8-9676-99cf8edea242.png">

 # Search Result View 2 (7)